 - 1. Shape should have 4 clearly defined sides without rounded corners. - 2.
-Square should not be rotated (e.g., parallel set of lines not parallel/perpendicular to edge of paper). - 3.
+Square should not be overly rotated (e.g., lines should be approximately parallel/perpendicular to edge of paper and shape should not be resting on a point). - 3.
 Square should not be traced on 3 or 4 gridlines of the design sheet. - 4.
-Parallel lines should be of approximately equal length. - 5.
-Shortest side should not be more than 2 times as long as longest side. - 6.
+Lines should be of approximately equal length (e.g., the length of the shortest side, when measuring from point to point, should not be more than 2 times as long as longest side). - 5.
 Shape should not have a large gap or overlap at junction.